 |Earth Science @ Ames features basic and applied research in atmospheric and biospheric sciences, and conducts airborne science campaigns.|

 |BioSciences @ Ames features research in fundamental space biology, and provides engineering and payload development for the International Space Station.|

 NASA's Science Mission Directorate in Washington funds the LADEE mission.
-Ames manages the overall mission and serves as a base for mission operations and real-time control of the probe.
-NASA's Goddard Space Flight Center in Greenbelt, Md., manages the science instruments and technology demonstration payload, the science operations center and overall mission support.
-NASA's Marshall Space Flight Center in Huntsville, Ala., manages LADEE within the Lunar Quest Program Office.
+Ames was responsible for spacecraft design, development, testing and mission operations, in addition to managing the overall mission.
+NASA's Goddard Space Flight Center in Greenbelt, Md., managed the science instruments, technology demonstration payload and science operations center, and provided mission support.
+Goddard also manages the LRO mission.
+Wallops was responsible for launch vehicle integration, launch services and operations.
+NASA's Marshall Space Flight Center in Huntsville, Ala., managed LADEE within the Lunar Quest Program Office.